laitoussyassine/CRUD-Recipe-API-with-ExpressJS-and-MongoDB/README.md

     npm start
    ```

-### Usage
+### `Usage`

 The API provides endpoints for CRUD operations on recipes.
 Image upload is supported for recipe items.
+Users can perform actions like adding, updating, and deleting recipes after authenticating.

-### Endpoints
+### `Endpoints`

-- `GET /recipes`: Get all recipes.
+- GET `/recipes`: Get all recipes.
-- `GET /recipes/`:id: Get a specific recipe by ID.
+- GET `/recipes/:id`: Get a specific recipe by ID.
-- `POST /recipes/add` Create a new recipe.
+- POST `/recipes/add` Create a new recipe.
-- `PATCH /recipes/update_recipe/`:id: Update a recipe by ID.
+- PATCH `/recipes/update_recipe/:id`: Update a recipe by ID.
-- `DELETE /recipes/delete_recipe/`:id: Delete a recipe by ID.
+- DELETE `/recipes/delete_recipe/:id`: Delete a recipe by ID.

+  ### `Authentication Endpoints`

+- POST `/signup`: User signup.
+Creates a new user account.
+- GET `/logout`: User logout.
+Logs the user out of the system.
+- POST `/login:` User login.
+Validates user credentials and returns a JWT token for authentication.

 Detailed documentation for each endpoint can be found in the source code.

+### `Authentication`

+User authentication is implemented using bcrypt for password hashing and JWT (JSON Web Token) for secure authentication.
+Registered users can add, update, and delete recipes after logging in.
+The .env file should contain a secret key (JWT_SECRET) for signing JWT tokens.

+### `Project Structure (MVC)`

+The project follows the MVC (Model-View-Controller) architecture for better organization and maintainability.

+- models: Contains MongoDB schemas for recipe and user data.
+- controllers: Implements the business logic for CRUD operations, user authentication, and input validation.
+- routes: Defines API routes and connects them to the corresponding controllers.
+- views: Not applicable for this project (commonly used for rendering views in web applications).

-### Contributing
+### ``Contributing`

 Feel free to contribute to this project by opening issues or pull requests.
 Your feedback and suggestions are welcome!

-### License
+### `License`

 This project is licensed under the `MIT License`.